Linerre/notes/zsh-macOS.md

 1. `path_helper` does what it is supposed to: generate `$PATH` for macOS
 2. forget having disabled it might cause further trouble in the future.

-## Solutions
+## Situation explained
-Yes, there are more than one fixes.
-But before that, let me ask one more question: why rarely did I find many people complaining about `path_helper` breaking their Homebrew on macOS?
+Let me ask one more question: why rarely did I find many people complaining about `path_helper` breaking their Homebrew on macOS?

 ### The  `.*shrc` file
 The answer is simple: many, really many, macOS CLI tools ask users to modify their `.bashrc` or `.zshrc`, rather than `.bash_profile` or `.zshenv`.
 This is the very key to the solutions to my issue.
 Read on.